 Picric acid , also known as 2,4,6-trinitrophenol, is a chemical compound of great historical and scientific importance.
-Discovered in the 18th century, it has been used in fields as diverse as explosives manufacturing, medicine, and dyeing.
-Today, although its use has declined due to its dangerousness, it remains an object of study and an indispensable tool in certain chemical and industrial applications.
+Discovered in the 18th century, it was used in fields as diverse as the manufacture of explosives, medicine, and dyeing.
+Today, although its use has declined due to its hazardous nature, it remains an object of study and an indispensable tool in certain chemical and industrial applications.

-However, its impact on the environment and safety requires special attention, particularly with regard to its management and disposal.
+environmental and safety impacts require careful attention, particularly regarding its management and disposal.

 1. Definition and chemical properties of picric acid